Renlikesmoon/Renlikesmoon/README.md

 | ![Prolog](https://img.shields.io/badge/-Prolog-74283C?logoColor=white) | Prolog | ![Q#](https://img.shields.io/badge/-Q%23-9933CC?logo=microsoft&logoColor=white) | Q# |

 ## DeployBot
-This is how to run bot with using Baileys Dependencies in termux...
+This is how to run bot with using Baileys Dependencies in termux with nodejs...

 First you need to upgrade your packages **(Update & Upgrade)** or type this command below